Hansmu/udemy-aws/Readme.md

 it temporarily.
 If SSH is turned off, then it won't work.
 It works using Amazon Linux 2 AMI.

+Elastic IP can be used to give an EC2 machine a static IP.
+It can be attached to a single machine at a time.
+By default the EC2 IP can change with each restart.
+This often reflects poor architectural decisions, so it would be better to avoid it.
+Instead, use a random public IP and register a DNS name to it.
+Or we can use a load balancer and not use a public IP at all.

+Having an Elastic IP on your account, even if unassociated, will cost money.

 <h2>Security Group</h2>
 The fundamental of network security in AWS.
 They control how traffic is allowed into or out of our EC2 Machines.
 They are like the firewall for EC2 instances.